 The grassy hill at the end of the boardwalk is perfect for throwing down a blanket and eating.
-Next to this grassy lawn is the paved area most-frequented by roller skaters due to its size – it’s larger than your standard roller rink.
+Next to this grassy lawn is the paved area that is most frequented by roller skaters due to its size – it’s larger than your standard roller rink.
 Most weekends, roller skating classes are offered for kids and adults.

-Around the restored 9th Street Terminal building, there is space all around to enjoy the views, gather, or dine al fresco at Rocky’s Market.
+Around the restored 9th Street Terminal building, there is space all around to enjoy all the beautiful views.

 The bathroom situation is modern and interesting, and I’d say it works.
 There are about a dozen all-gender private stalls located in the bathroom inside the restored 9th Avenue terminal.
 They seem to stay relatively clean.
 There are also two large shared sinks that have always been stocked with soap and touchless paper towel dispensers.
 Our family has never had to wait in line.

 Canoe and Kayak Rental